matsevytyi/GymHelperAI/ReadMe.md

 # Boxing Helper

 **Boxing Helper** is an AI-powered mobile app that helps users improve their workout or martial arts techniques.
 It analyzes body movements based on video from user camera and gives real-time feedback.
 The app is designed to be accessible for beginners and those who don't have access to a personal coach due to cost, time, or comfort level.
-It provides a clear, engaging, and fault-tolerant UI/UX, integrates object detection and pose estimatio models and uses CoreML for Metal acceleration.
+It provides a clear, engaging, and fault-tolerant UI/UX, integrates object detection and pose estimation models and uses CoreML for Metal acceleration.

 <p align="center">
   <img src="readme-assets/kjbkjb.png" alt="alt text" width="200" style="margin-right: 20px;" />